 Culture: All of these plants like a cool, regularly irrigated situation, eastern exposures are ideal.
 Deep soil amending is needed.
 Avoid highly compacted dry soils.
 Hardiness: Zones 3-6

 Abies concolor ‘Charming Chub’ Jerry Morris introduction.
 Named for “Chub” Harper, a great connoisseur and authority on conifers, who passed away in 2009.
 Found in northern New Mexico as a broom in 1996.
 Tight growth and good blue color, gradually attains a pyramidal shape.
 Not only is it charmingly cute but it’s a joy to pet its rubbery soft blue foliage, the perfect rock garden plant.
-Growth rate: 1-2”/year Small Tree Bands and 1 gal. pots
+Growth rate: 1-2”/year.

 Abies concolor ‘King’s Gap’ Dwarf plant with stout growth, numerous buds and thick dark blue foliage.
 Seems to be very vigorous.
 DBG has a plant.
 Origin?
-Growth rate: 2-3”/year
+Growth rate: 2-3”/year.
+Large tree bands

-Pseudotsuga menziesii ‘Chubby Hubby’.
-A Jerry Morris introduction, collected from a dwarf tree.
+Pseudotsuga menziesii ‘Chubby Hubby’ A Jerry Morris introduction, collected from a dwarf tree.
 Tight growth habit, with blueish foliage, develops into a small pyramid.
-Growth rate: 3-6”/year
+Growth rate: 3-6”/year.
+Large Tree Bands

-Pseudotsuga menziesii ‘Eagle River’.
-Jerry Morris broom introduction, found by the town of Edwards near the Arrowhead golf course, has good green color and a pyramidal growth habit.
+Pseudotsuga menziesii ‘Eagle River’ Jerry Morris broom introduction, found by the town of Edwards near the Arrowhead golf course, has good green color and a pyramidal growth habit.
 Growth rate: 1-4”/year.
-Not Available
+Large Tree Bands

 Pseudotsuga menziesii ‘Elt’.
 A J. M. tree selection, found growing in Cherokee Park, north of Ft.
 Collins.
 Original plant was 8’ wide and 5’ tall, with dark green thick needles and very tight bud internodes.
 With age plant forms a tight green ball.
 Growth rate: 1-4”/year.
-Not Available
+Small Tree Bands

 Pseudotsuga menziesii ‘Vail’.
 Jerry Morris broom introduction, collected from a tree growing on the western end of Vail valley, good blue color and a vertical shape.
 Growth rate: 1-4”/year.
-Not available
+Large Tree Bands

 The Blue Spruces (Picea)